msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.10.3 =
 * New feature: New filter hook `relevanssi_rendered_block` filters Gutenberg block content after the block has been rendered with `render_block()`.
+* New feature: New filter hook `relevanssi_log_synonyms` can be set to true to log queries with the added synonyms.
 * Changed behaviour: `relevanssi_the_title()` now supports the same parameters as `the_title()`, so you can just replace `the_title()` with it and keep everything else the same.
 The old behaviour is still supported.
+* Changed behaviour: Relevanssi no longer logs queries with the added synonyms.
+Set the `relevanssi_log_synonyms` filter to `true` to return to the previous behaviour of logging the synonyms too.
+Thanks to Jan Willem Oostendorp.
 * Minor fix: The Oxygen compatibility made it impossible to index other custom fields than the Oxygen `ct_builder_shortcodes`.
 This has been improved now.
 * Minor fix: Old legacy scripts that caused Javascript warnings on admin pages have been removed.
 * Minor fix: In some cases, having less than or greater than symbols in PDF content would block that PDF content from being indexed.